 The Trust's taxation year is the calendar year.
-A mutual fund trust may file an election to have a taxation year end of December 15.
-This summary assumes that the Trust will not elect a taxation year end of December 15.
-In each taxation year, the Trust will generally be subject to tax under Part I of the Tax Act on its income for the year.
-The Trust's Income will include interest paid to the Trust on the Debentures and redemption of the Class X Units.
+A mutual fund trust may file an election to have a taxation year-end of December 15.
+This summary assumes that the Trust will not elect a taxation year-end of December 15.
+In each taxation year, the Trust will generally be subject to tax under Part I of the Tax Act on its income for the year, including interest and taxable capital gains.
 Any income received by the Trust is taxable at the highest marginal tax rate applicable to an individual.
 The Trust may deduct from its income the amount of any distributions paid or made payable to Holders of Participating Preferred Trust Units.
 An amount of income will generally be considered to be payable to a Holder in a taxation year if it is paid to the Holder in the year by the Trust or if the Holder is entitled in that year to enforce payment of the amount.
 It is intended that the Trust will distribute substantially all of its income, after providing for necessary expenses, to Holders of Participating Preferred Trust Units.
 In computing its income for purposes of the Tax Act, the Trust may deduct reasonable administrative costs and other reasonable expenses incurred by it for the purpose of earning income.

 The Trust may have taxable income in a year that it disposes of capital property (including Debentures or Class X Units of a Partnership) if the proceeds of disposition exceed the adjusted cost base of such capital property.
-The taxable portion of a capital gain (50%) is included in income of the Trust (after taking into account any losses or capital losses that may be carried forward from prior years), subject to a deduction for the amounts paid or made payable to Holders of Participating Preferred Trust Units.
+The taxable portion of a capital gain is included in income of the Trust (after taking into account any non-capital losses or capital losses that may be carried forward from prior years), subject to a deduction for the amounts paid or made payable to Holders of Participating Preferred Trust Units.